Delivering data from an Apache Kafka® queue to MySQL®

 ManuallyTerraform-

-Create a Managed Service for Apache Kafka® source cluster with any suitable configuration.
+Create a Managed Service for Apache Kafka® source cluster in any suitable configuration.
 To connect to the cluster from the user's local machine rather than doing so from the Yandex Cloud cloud network, enable public access to the cluster when creating it.

 -